go-vela/site/content/reference/yaml/secrets.md

 | `parameters`  | N        | map             | Extra configuration variables specific to a plugin.              |

 {{% alert title="Tip:" color="info" %}}
-In an effort to not duplicate how documentation, to see how tags can be set, see the comparable [step tags documentation](/docs/reference/yaml/steps/#tags) to get behavior details.
+In an effort to reduce duplicate documentation, see the comparable [step tags documentation](/docs/reference/yaml/steps/#tags) to learn how tags can be set and details on behavior.
 {{% /alert %}}